 However, the DE razor is not the only type of safety razor out there.
 Another less popular razor is the single edged razor.
 This has become a little more well known in recent years, though it’s still nowhere near as commonly used as the double edge.

 But what are the differences between the two, and which one should you opt for?
 Well, let’s look at the main differences between them so you can decide which would be best for you.

-Single Edge vs Double Edge Razor
+Single Edge vs Double Edge Razors for shaving: Compared

 The main difference between a single edge razor and a double edge razor is that single edge tends to be a more aggressive razor, which can be more efficient too.
 However, double edge razors are the most popular, because they’re the better choice for the majority of people.